ondergetekende/lazy_sort/README.md

 <a href="images/sort_results1.png" title="Finding top 10 in a list of integers" width="200" height="150"><img src="images/sort_results1.png" alt="Triangle"></a>

-If we remove `lazysort` from the chart, we can clearly see that my generator-based quicksort can indeed a bit faster than the built-in `sorted` function, if we only need the first 10 items.
+The chart is dominated by `lazysort`, obscuring the fact that partial quicksort is indeed faster than the built-in `sorted`.

+**Update** [/u/imps-p0155](https://www.reddit.com/user/imps-p0155) mentioned in his [comment](https://www.reddit.com/r/Python/comments/5mqvqb/lazy_sorting_in_python/dc5pk6n/) that using `heapq.heapify` would provide even better performance.
+He's absolutely right:

 <a href="images/sort_results2.png" title="Finding top 10 in a list of integers" width="200" height="150"><img src="images/sort_results2.png"></a>

 Further Analysis
 ================

 Now that we know we can beat `sorted`, let's see why this is.
 A lazy sorting algorithm only has benefit when it can decide not to do some work.
-In quicksort's case, not having to sort the right partition severaltimes in a row is a huge benefit.
+In quicksort's case, not having to sort the right partition several times in a row is a huge benefit.
 But where's the cut-off when sorting items?

 <a href="images/sort_results3.png" title="Finding top 10 in a list of integers" width="200" height="150"><img src="images/sort_results3.png"></a>

-That's disapointing.
-If you just need the first few percent, lazy `quicksort` can help you out, but beyond that, you're probably better off sorting the entire list.
+If you just need the first few percent, lazy `quicksort` can help out, but it has nothing on using `heapq`, which breaks even at ~45%, and has a worst case (100% iteration) premium of only 200% over `sorted`. **Conclusion**: while partial quicksort is an interesting gimmick, it has no added value over `heapq`.

 Possible performance improvements
 =================================

-IMHO, first course of action would be to port this code to C; that's where performant low-level code lives; and that's were our benchmark `sorted` is implemented.
-This code can benefit significantly from pointer arithmatic, which is not an option in Python.

-The algorithm itself can also be improved.
-Quicksort is known to be highly performant on large lists, but have poor performance on short lists.
-Quicksort could internally fall back to (e.g.) mergesort or bubblesort for short lists.
-This could make sorting the inner lists a bit faster.
-Also, one needn't use Python's call stack for recursion, a lighter structure may yield better performance, too.
+I'm doubtful optimization of `quicksort` will make it compete with `heapq`.
+Partial `quicksort`'s best case (only retrieving one item) still requires performing `log(n)` partitions; *O(n log(log(n))* performance, and it's worst case (retrieving all items) is still *O(n log(n))*.
+The `heapq` based solution has a generalized performance of *O(n + m log(n))*, which is always better than `quicksort`.

 Possible feature improvements
 =============================

 Currently support for `sorted`'s `key` and `reverse` parameters is lacking, but those are trivial to add.

 Lazy Quicksort could fake an list-like interface.
-The current implementation only sorts the head, but the priciple applies to any part of the sorted list.
-This coult speed up computation of median values, and percentiles.
+The current implementation only sorts the head, but the principle applies to any part of the sorted list.
+This is something you can't achieve with heapq, which can only operate at the end of the lists.
+This could speed up computation of median values, and percentiles, although with my test data, it will probably only outperform `heapq` for the 45-55 percentile, which is a really narrow niche.